rh-codes-lab/DISL/infrastructure_gen/tutorials/01_finn.md

 ```

 ## Step 4: Modify the system definition file
 The example we copied over was targeting the same board as this tutorial (`cmoda735t`), and has a PicoRV32 based simple SoC already implemented.
 We'll modify the SoC to remove modules not needed for this tutorial (`gpio_axi`, `i2c_axi`), and add in the our wrapper module.
-Let's walk through the changes key by key.
+Let's walk through the changes to each key the system definition file (`infrastructure_gen/examples/finn/simple_mnist/system.tml`).

 ### DESCRIPTION
 Change the project name to `simple_mnist`